 Group Size Medium Group

-Have you ever dreamed about travelling to the most isolated places in the country?
-Did you ever feel like living in a village in the mountains hosting only 35 homes?
-Have you ever felt like unzipping your tent to the surreal view of golden terraced rice fields?
-Did you ever want to catch your own fish with traditional techniques and make your own snack by the stream?
+Have you ever dreamed of travelling to the most isolated places in the country?
+Did you ever feel like living in a village hosting only 35 homes?
+Have you ever felt like unzipping your tent to the surreal view of terraced rice fields?
+Did you ever want to go plucking organic veggies in the fields and make your own organic meal?
 Did you ever feel like getting lost in an alien bamboo land with no network connectivity?
-Did you ever want to live the view a black barren tress in the middle of green?
+Did you ever want to live the view black barren trees in the middle of green?

 - All accommodations.

 - All accommodations on twin sharing basis in tents at ChaloHoppo Village, Camp Yedikha.

 - Breakfast on all days, all meals on Day 3, 4 and lunch on Day 5.

 - Local Guide for Khonoma.

 - Electricity source with charging facility for mobile devices at the campsite

 - Airfare charges

 - All food & beverages cost apart from the ones mentioned above